chrultrabook/docs/docs/installing-macos.md

 * [CrosEC.kext](https://github.com/1Revenger1/CrosEC/releases): Adds keyboard brightness, tablet mode, and other functionality
 * [Fake Ambient Light Sensor](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/Source/SSDT-ALS0.dsl): Creates a fake ambient light sensor which is needed by macOS to recognize the keyboard backlight.
   * This is only needed if your device does not come with a light sensor.
-  * Needs to be compiled with either `iASL` or `MaciASl`.
-A pre-compiled version also comes with OpenCore in it's release zip under `Docs/AcpiSamples/Binaries/SSDT-ASL0.aml`
+  * A pre-compiled version comes in OpenCore's release zip under `Docs/AcpiSamples/Binaries/SSDT-ASL0.aml`

 Storage:
   * [EmeraldSDHC.kext](https://github.com/acidanthera/EmeraldSDHC/releases): eMMC driver